jfeferman/SearchMDB/README.md

  - atoms: atomic components that are the simplest units of UI
  - molecules: groups of atoms
  - organisms: groups of molecules
- - pages: groups of organisms
+ - pages: groups of organisms, representing a full page or route.

 This structure allows component reuse and to easily compose multiple views.